Tax relief on medical expenses

 Tax relief is also available for premiums paid for health insurance and for long-term care insurance.
 The insurance company grants this tax relief at source.

 You can claim tax relief on medical expenses you pay for yourself or for any other person.
 You can claim tax back only if you cannot recover the expenses from any other source.
-You cannot claim tax relief for sums already received or due to be received from:
+You cannot claim tax back for amounts already received or due to be received from:

 You can claim tax relief on: